GDKMaartenKroneman/MendixActionByKey/README.md

 Start an action by pressing a key

 ## Features
+1.4
+- Send along Parameters from your context in a Microflow or Nanoflow

+1.3
 - Fire any action by pressing a key
 - The keys can be entered in the widget settings
 - Use any number of keys for an action